Shaizar: Name evolution

 In the Amarna letters (14th century BC) it is mentioned as Senzar or Sezar.

-To the Greeks it was known as Sidzara, but during the Seleucid empire it was renamed Larissa, after the town Larissa in Thessaly (Greece) from which many colonists came.
+To the Greeks it was known as Sidzara, but during the Seleucid Empire it was renamed Larissa, after the town Larissa in Thessaly (Greece) from which many colonists came.

 It reverted to its earlier name under the Roman Empire and was known as Sezer under the Byzantine Empire.

 The Crusaders rendered the city's name in Latin as Caesarea.
 This name had not been used in any earlier period, and was derived from the Crusaders mistakenly identifying this city as being Caesarea Mazaca, a place renowned in Christian history as the home of Saint Basil of Caesarea.

 Shaizar's ruins are known as Saijar in modern Arabic.

 History

-Bronze Age
+Late Bronze Age

 Shaizar is mentioned as Senzar or Sezar in the Amarna letters (14th century BC).

+Classical Age

 Hellenistic period

 Diodorus Siculus (first century BC) records local legends attributing the establishment of the town by one of Alexander's cavalry regiments originating from Thessaly.
 The town was renamed Larissa Sizara, Larissa being the town in Thessaly from which many Greek settlers came.
 According to Diodorus, these colonists received land as a reward for their bravery.

 Both the Thessalian city and the Syrian town were known for their horse breeding.
 Diodorus also mentions that the Larisans provided the horsemen for the first agema of the Seleucid cavalry.